 Blossom Cup vs. Diva Cup Introduction

-This article will help you figure out whether or not the Blossom Cup, or the Diva Cup is the right one for you.
+This article will help you figure out whether or not the Blossom Cup vs. Diva Cup is the right one for you.
 It’s a battle of old vs. new.

-The Diva Cup has been around for years, and is the most popular menstrual cup in the world.
+The Diva Cup has been around for years, and is the most popular menstrual cup in the world that thousands of women love.
 If you’re going to find one that’s available at stores, it’ll be the Diva Cup.

-Like the Diva Cup, the Blossom Cup is also made in North America from top-quality, medical grade silicone.
+Like the Diva Cup, it’s also made in North America from top-quality, medical grade silicone.

-In reality, both the Diva Cup and the Blossom Cup are excellent menstrual cups and you’d likely be happy with either one of them.
+In reality, both of them are excellent menstrual cups and you’d likely be happy with either one of them.
 In terms of sizing, the Blossom is a bit smaller and shorter, but besides that, they are quite similar.